 Holidays usually are a time for merriment for most people, but it may also strike fear and discomfort in some.
-It is common to feel socially anxious when you meet new people, but if you the uneasiness and anxiety bothers you during everyday social encounters and you can't seem to find a way around it, you may have social anxiety disorder.
+It is common to feel socially anxious when you meet new people, but if you feel uneasy and anxiety bothers you during everyday social encounters and you can't seem to find a way out of it, you may have social anxiety disorder.

 Many of us feel terrified of speaking to a crowd or making a toast, but having social anxiety may cause you to experience palpitations, sweating, uncertainty, or other symptoms of anxiety.
 This experience may not just be limited to parties, but also to many other social events.